coinerd/zeiler_me_pages/EDIT/julian/about-me.md

 =======
 # About me (old)

-How it all began - a long... long... time ago!
+How it all began - a long... loong... time ago!
 >>>>>>> 00548fa021ab841d793d9dd04a39fce968f55a35

 My fascination for computers began in 1984 when my father bought his first PC - a Schneider Joyce.
 At first I only played the game Batman, but soon I discovered the word processing and database programs from my father.